sidd5449/d-auth/README.md

-D-Auth is a mobile authentication system to authenticate credit card transactions through your smartphone instead of using the card machine.
+D-Auth is a mobile authentication system to authenticate credit card transactions through your smartphone instead of using the EDC machine.